I cannot install CancerGene.

 I get the message, Unable to execute a user code function

-- There must be a file called Budapi.u32 for CancerGene to run appropriately.
-If this is missing or you suspect it is damage, replace it with a new copy from the Online Download page.
+There must be a file called Budapi.u32 for CancerGene to run appropriately.
+If this is missing or you suspect it is damaged, replace it with a new copy from the Online Download page.

 I am getting R Errors